 - Start Early!
 Get started with your search before midterms when school and other priorities ramp up.
 It is a good idea to start applying in early August.

 Let’s Talk About It!

 To further explore opportunities, consider networking with alumni at organizations of interest.
 MCS recommends using a combination of LinkedIn, and the Harvard Alumni Directory.
-We also have a special tool called Firsthand Advisers that has several alums in various fields who have volunteered to share their insights and offer career advice.
+We also have a special tool called Firsthand Advisors that has several alums in various fields who have volunteered to share their insights and offer career advice.

 Special Note on Internships: While an internship is a great way to explore your career interests, learn about the culture of a company and expand your network, it is not the only way to gain important skills and connections.
 This can happen through many different experiences (e.g. personal projects, summer courses, research, and working on your own startup idea).
-Consider meeting with an MCS adviser to ideate ways you can make the most of your summer.
+Consider meeting with an MCS advisor to ideate ways you can make the most of your summer.